Team-GANville/GANIST/README.md

 # GANIST

-## Generating images in MNIST dataset using Vanilla GANs
+## Generating images in MNIST dataset using GANs